Our commitment to you

 Wellington City Council manages different types of complaints based on how they enter the Council.
 These can be handled by:

-- the manager of a business unit
+- the manager of a team

 - the Assurance team